seiferteric/ZTun/README.md

 ## Testing Results

-On a 1gbps LAN connection between two machines with iperf3 with repeating payload (helps with compression):
+On a 1Gbps LAN connection between two machines with iperf3 with repeating payload (helps with compression) we see significant speedup of ~4.3Gbps:

     $ iperf3 -c 172.168.13.1 -p 5201 --repeating-payload
     Connecting to host 172.168.13.1, port 5201